tuananh/camaro/benchmark/index.md

 xml-js: 51 ops/sec
 ```

-I have included the test for various XML file sizes: 300KB/ 100KB / 60KB and 7KB. Á you can see `camaro` is not very good with small XML file.
-However, its performance excels with big XML file.
+I have included the test for various XML file sizes: 300KB/ 100KB / 60KB and 7KB.
+As you can see `camaro` is not very good with small XML file.
+However, it excels with big XML file.

 The tested XML files are included in `benchmarks/fixtures` folder.